 – run a “Robot Scientist” outreach event for secondary school students

-To apply for the program, complete an online application here.
+To apply for the program, please follow the directions provided here for completing an online application.
 To be considered, complete applications (including one letter of reference) must be received by May 8.
-Notifications of acceptance will be made by May 15.
+Notifications of acceptance will be made by May 10.

 If you can’t find what you’re looking for on this site, please contact the program director, Dr. Benjamin Jantzen, at firstname.lastname@example.org.